Jian-wei-peng/Jian-wei-peng.github.io/_pages/about.md

 - ### Conference Reviewer:

-  - IEEE International Conference on Robotics and Automation (ICRA), 2023, 2025
+  - IEEE International Conference on Robotics and Automation (ICRA)
-  - IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), 2022, 2023, 2024
+  - IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS)
-  - IEEE International Conference on Robotics and Biomimetics (ROBIO), 2022, 2023
+  - IEEE International Conference on Robotics and Biomimetics (ROBIO)
-  - China Automation Conference (CAC), 2023
+  - China Automation Conference (CAC)

 # 📖 Educations

+- *2025.09 - 2029.6 (expected)*, Ph.D. in Control Science and Engineering, Southern University of Science and Technology (Shenzhen, China).
+- *2020.09 - 2023.06*, M.S. in Control Engineering, University of Chinese Academy of Sciences (Beijing, China)
-- *2020.09 - 2023.06*, M.S.
-Fujian Institute of Research on the Structure of Matter, Chinese Academy of Sciences, Control Engineering.
+  - *2021.08 - 2023.06*, Fujian Institute of Research on the Structure of Matter, CAS (Quanzhou, China)
-- *2016.09 - 2020.06*, B.S.
-Huaqiao University, Automation.
+- *2016.09 - 2020.06*, B.S. in Automation, Huaqiao University (Xiamen, China)

 # 💻 Work Experience
+- *2025.03 - Present*,  Research and Teaching Assistant, Southern University of Science and Technology
-- *2023.07 - Now*, Research Assistant, Quanzhou Institute of Equipment Manufacturing, Haixi Institutes, Chinese Academy of Sciences.
+- *2023.07 - 2025.03*, Research Assistant, Quanzhou Institute of Equipment Manufacturing, CAS
-- *2019.10 - 2020.08*, Intern, Quanzhou Institute of Equipment Manufacturing, Haixi Institutes, Chinese Academy of Sciences.
+- *2019.10 - 2020.08*, Intern, Quanzhou Institute of Equipment Manufacturing, CAS

 # 🗺️ Visitor Map